Grantlab/bio3d/vignettes_devel/pca_vignette/Bio3D_pca.md

 #### Question:
 What kind of plot would the command `heatmap(rd)` produce?
 How would you label this plot with PDB codes?
 HINT: labCol and labRow.
+<br><br>

 #### Root mean squared fluctuations (RMSF):
 RMSF is another often used measure of conformational variance.
-The Bio3D `rmsf()` function will return a vector of atom-wise (or residue-wise) variance instead of a single numeric value.
-For example:
+The Bio3D `rmsf()` function returns a vector of atom-wise (or residue-wise) variance instead of a single numeric value.
+The below sequence of commands returns the indices for gap containing positions,  which we then exclude from subsequent RMSF calculation:

 ```r